10 Tips for Planning an Outstanding Website

 Search engines try to list sites that contain good content, so you need keywords and phrases on your pages that best describe your service and products.
 For example, if you are a florist, use words such as florist, online florist, virtual florist, wedding florist, florist in Punta Gorda, florist on line, flowers, floral, bouquets, floral arrangements etc. … to ensure high search engine ranking.

-When CeJay Associates is assisting you in writing your website content, we research your business and a wide variety of other sources to craft the best keywords and phrases to use in your site and help you get “seen” by the Search Engines.
+When CeJay Websites is assisting you in writing your website content, we research your business and a wide variety of other sources to craft the best keywords and phrases to use in your site and help you get “seen” by the Search Engines.
 These keywords and phrases will be used in:

 - Your website’s domain name